 How Lucidity team day design and facilitation works

 We take the brief from you.
-We challenge you to ensure that we all agree on what success looks like.
-Then we design and deliver your team day based on what you tell us what success looks like, for example that might be developing a business plan or strategy for the future, feeling inspired and connected to their goals or celebrating successes at the end of a project.
+Then we design and deliver your team day based on what we both agree success looks like, for example that might be developing a business plan or strategy for the future, feeling inspired and connected to their goals or celebrating successes at the end of a project.

 “If you want a team day that is fun, engaging, thought-provoking and, importantly, delivers on your business strategy, ask Lucy”

 On too many occasions even the most inspiring and energetic team days result in little action after the event.
 We can also hold you accountable and help you to make progress on the actions agreed once the team day is over.
 Some clients do this by having us back to facilitate their team day every year!
+Other clients take advantage of the Lucidity Network client membership.
 It makes us happy when you get stuff done.

-For a chat about how we can design and facilitate a team day for you drop us a email at email@example.com.
+For a chat about how we can design and facilitate a team day for you, or if you’re interested in the Lucidity Network drop me an email at email@example.com.

 'Lucy ran a workshop on how to drive innovation in your charity – it was not only well structured and packed full of practical tips it was an inspiring and fun experience.
 Feedback from our members has been overwhelmingly positive, her infectious enthusiasm and expertise were just what we were looking for.'Adeela Warley, CEO, CharityComms